Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Metro Vancouver’s Fort Langley Cranberry Festival is a free event with a market and family-friendly activities on the Thanksgiving Weekend in Fort Langley.

-The 28th annual edition of the festival happened on Saturday, October 7th, 2023.
-The event typically features a pancake breakfast, live entertainment, 100 or so market vendors and over a dozen food trucks.
-Some of the festivities happen at the Fort Langley National Historic Site but most happen in the town.
+The 30th annual edition of the festival happens on Saturday, October 11th, 2025.
+The event typically features a pancake breakfast, live entertainment, market vendors and food trucks.
+Some of the festivities happen at the Fort Langley National Historic Site while others happen in the town.

 This article contains the following information: